 By attending the Blueberry Harvest School, students will not only learn about our community in Maine, but the themes and techniques utilized will also help students foster a love of learning.
 Our experiential format will develop students’ appreciation of the natural environment and prevent summer learning loss.

-The school will run daily (Monday-Friday) starting on Monday, August 4 and closing on Friday, August 22, 2014.
-If you have any questions about the Blueberry Harvest School, please call our main number at (207) 546-3006 or one of the staff members listed below.
+The school will run daily (Monday-Friday) starting on Monday, August 3 and closing on Friday, August 21, 2015.
+If you have any questions about the Blueberry Harvest School, please call our main number at (207) 546-3006.

 - 2014 Curriculum